Understanding My Wife’s Pain: A Husband’s Guide to Empathy

 When to Seek Outside Help

-While you can be a great support, your wife may also need counselling or medical care for deeper healing, including:
+While you can be a great support, your wife may also need counseling or medical care for deeper healing, including:

-• Individual counseling: If a woman is depressed, anxious about something, experiencing past trauma, etc., seeking professional counseling can be most instrumental in getting her wholeness.
-You can offer to help find a good fit or even go in initially together.
+• Individual counseling: If the woman in question is depressed, anxious about something, has some traumatic past, etc., it will be most helpful for her to seek professional help in getting her wholeness.
+You can suggest that you help choose better or you can join initially and search together.

 • Medical care.
-For physical pain, pregnancy struggles, sexual problems, or suspected mental health conditions, see your family doctor and relevant specialists.
-If at all possible, go with her to appointments.
+When you have physical pain, problems with pregnancy, sexual issues, or if you think that you might have a mental disorder contact your family physician and other specialists.
+If at all possible, accompany her to the appointments.

-• Religious counseling: If you both are believers, go and see a pastor/priest or wise spiritual leader who shall help you with advice based on your values and religious beliefs.
+• Religious counseling: If both of you are believers, get a pastor/priest or wise religious leader who will talk to you and offer you advice based on your religion.

 Getting the right help beyond your comfort eases the burden on you both while accelerating her healing.